gasparka/thesis/docs/2_pyha.rst

     x = [1, 2, 3, 4, 5, 6, 7, 8]
     dut = Basic()
-    y = simulation(dut, x)
+    y = simulation(dut, x) # y contains result of all simulations
     # assert something

 Sequential logic
 ----------------

-In hardware registers are used as an memory element and for pipelining.
-In general digital logic synthesis relies on timing synthesis that only works when analized logic is between registers.

-The way how registers are inferred is a fundamental difference between the RTL and HLS languages.
-Main complexity of HLS is about automatically inferring registers for memory elements or for pipelining.
-RTL languages on the other hand leave the task up to the designer.
+The way how registers are inferred is a fundamental difference between the HDL and HLS languages.
+HDL languages leave the task to the designer, while HLS languages automate the process.
-In this work, Pyha has been designed to follow the RTL language approach, because this comes free with conversion to VHDL.
-In future extensions can be considered.
+In this work, Pyha has been designed to follow the HDL language approach, because this simplifies the conversion to VHDL.
+Extensions can be considered in future editions.

-In conventional programming, most commonly state is captured by using the class variables, which can keep the values between function calls.
-Inspired from this, all the class variables in Pyha are handled as registers, class functions can be interpreted as combinatory functions calculating the next state values for the registers.
+In conventional programming, state is usually captured by using class variables which can retain values between function calls.
+Inspired from this, all the class variables in Pyha are handled as registers.

 Accumulator
 ~~~~~~~~~~~

-Consider the design of an accumulator (:numref:`acc`); it operates by sequentially adding up all the input values.
+Consider the design of an accumulator (:numref:`acc`); it operates by sequentially adding up
+all the input values of every successive function call.

 .. code-block:: python
     :caption: Accumulator implemented in Pyha